malkaddour/Self-Supervised-Approach-for-facial-movement-based-optical-flow/README.md

 1) Train a network from scratch (using either BP4D-Spontaneous or OF-labeled dataset of your own)
 2) Use pretrained models for inference and evaluation

 The pretrained weights for our experiment are 'cp.ckpt', available in each of exp1, exp2, and exp3.
 These folders are named identically to the naming convention found in the paper.
+The directories can be downloaded directory from https://drive.google.com/drive/folders/1CiLTiazhmwQAZ9soxijAvJnXJ5ucZotK?usp=sharing